 The effects of shrooms usually begin roughly 30 minutes after ingestion, and they often reach their peak effects in an hour.
 The psychedelic experience can then last for up to six hours.

-However, like all psychedelic drugs, the effects of mushrooms can distort a person’s perception of time.
+However, like all hallucinogenic drugs, the effects of mushrooms can distort a person’s perception of time.

 Some people describe an “afterglow” after using shrooms, or a sense of happiness and well-being that may last for several days after ingestion.